mikaeldui/nupkg-template/README.md

 # NuGet Package Template Repository
 A template repository for NuGet packages.

-The repository name will be used when creating the solution, and it's less hassle to change the repo name afterwards than to create everything manually.

 `NUGET_ORG_API_KEY` needs to be added as a secret for the `nuget.org` environment.

 Contains: